 Several different types of nursing home abuse exist:

 - Neglect is one of the most common types of abuse in a nursing home setting.
 When it causes real or possible harm, it rises to the level of physical abuse.
-Common examples occur when nursing home staff does not provide adequate care to the resident, resulting in conditions like malnutrition or bedsores.
+Common examples of elder neglect occur when nursing home staff does not provide adequate care to the resident, resulting in conditions like malnutrition or bedsores.